Cobalt(II) thiocyanate: Cobalt thiocyanate test

 Detailed procedures for the cobalt thiocyanate test, often sold as the "morris reagent" are available.
 The reagent consists of 2% cobalt thiocyanate dissolved in dilute acid.
-Glycerol is often added to stabilise the cobalt complex, ensuring it only goes blue when in contact with an analyte and not due to drying.
+Glycerol is added when using the reagent for Thin-layer chromatography as it stabilises the cobalt complex, ensuring it only goes blue when in contact with an analyte and not due to drying on the plate.

 Addition of the cobalt thiocyanate reagent to cocaine hydrochloride results in the surface of the particles turning a bright blue (faint blue for cocaine base).
 The solution changes back to pink upon adding some hydrochloric acid.
 Addition of chloroform, results in a blue organic layer for both cocaine hydrochloride and cocaine base.
 Diphenhydramine and lidocaine also give blue organic layers.
 These compounds are known false positives for cocaine.
 Lidocaine is commonly used to adulterate or mimic cocaine due to its local anaesthetic effect.

-If the procedure is adjusted to basify the sample rather than acidifying it, the test can be used to test for ketamine hydrochloride.
+If the procedure is adjusted to basify the sample with 0.1 N sodium hydroxide rather than acidifying it, the test can be used to test for ketamine hydrochloride.